 Show a child how to include enough variety in their meals by teaching them to write a meal plan for the week that includes using leftovers.
 That will encourage them to learn to cook with zero waste.
 Kids can use their imaginations to come up with fun and delicious ways to ensure that none of the food in their kitchen goes to waste – or that too much goes to their waist!

 Don’t forget to show kids how to make healthy choices at parties and other kid-friendly events that are full of junk food options.
 Don’t spend too much time telling them “no” to every choice.
-Instead, encourage them to limit themselves to one sugary treat, like a slice of birthday cake, to savor it.
+Instead, encourage them to limit themselves to one sugary treat, like a slice of birthday cake, and to savor it.

 The Next Step: Teaching Kids About Wellness